mikedavies-dev/simple-file-encrypt/README.md

 # Simple File Encrypt
-A simple tool to quickly encrtypt and decrypt a file using `aes-256-ctr`
+A simple tool to quickly encrypt and decrypt a file using `aes-256-ctr`

 # Install
 `npm install -g simple-file-encrypt`